nicolassouz4/Data_Science/Emergency - 911 Calls/README.md

 The project is developed on Jupyter Notebook using python libraries Numpy, Pandas with Matplotlib and Seaborn.

+This is a project that brings the following concepts:
+* Loading the data
+* Google maps
+* Pivot table
+* Simple graphs
+* Percent change
+* Seaborn heatmap

 911 calls dataset available:https://www.kaggle.com/datasets/mchirico/montcoalert